canton7/s3-tar-backup/README.md

 `backup_dir` is the directory used (a) to store temporary data, and (b) to store a record of what files were backed up last time (tar's snar file).
 You can delete this dir at any time, but that will slow down the next backup slightly.

-`dest` is the place to back the folders up to.
-It consists of the name of the S3 bucket (buckets aren't create automatically), followed by the folder to store objects in, for example `my-backups/tar/`.
+`dest` is the place where your backups are stored.
+It consists of the name of the S3 bucket (buckets aren't created automatically), followed by the folder to store objects in, for example `my-backups/tar/`.

 `pre-backup` and `post-backup` are two hooks, which are run before and after a backup, respectively.
 These lines are optional -- you can have no pre-backup or post-backup lines anywhere in your config if you wish.